-Manuscripts, or the essence of their content, must be previously unpublished and should not be under simultaneous consideration by another Journal.
-By virtue of the submitted manuscript, the corresponding author acknowledges that all the co-authors have seen and approved the final version of the manuscript.
-Manuscripts are only accepted for publication on the understanding that the authors will permit editorial amendments, though proofs will always be submitted to the corresponding author before being sent finally to press.
-The decision to accept a contribution rests with the Editorial Board of the IJBMS.
+Manuscripts, or the essence of their content, must be previously unpublished and should not be under simultaneous consideration by another journal.
+By submitting the manuscript, the corresponding author acknowledges that all the co-authors have seen and approved the final version of the manuscript.
+The work should be original or thorough by an authoritative person in a pertinent field.

-Article types: Manuscripts will be considered for publication in the form of original articles, short communications, review, and editorial articles.
-The work should be original or a thorough by an authoritative person in a pertinent field.
+Manuscripts will be considered for publication in the form of original articles, short communications, review articles, and editorial articles.

 The authors are requested to submit their manuscript via the following link: